Differences between NiceLabel 2017 and NiceLabel 6

 NiceLabel 2017 is the next-generation of NiceLabel software; built from the ground up on a .NET platform.
 NiceLabel 2017 inherits a lot of the concepts and functionality from the NiceLabel 6 software, but is based on new technology.
-As such, some of the functionality that was available in NiceLabel 6 is either offered differently or no longer available.
-While NiceLabel 2017 remains highly compatible with the previous version of NiceLabel, there are differences in the product lines which are the result of platform and software components and product management decisions on.
+Some of the functionalities that were available in NiceLabel 6 are either offered differently or no longer available.

 This article describes the differences between NiceLabel 2017 and NiceLabel 6.
 It also provides a migration overview and outlines challenges you may encounter when moving to the NiceLabel 2017 platform.